eric-m-holub/captive-portal/README.md

 `sudo bash run.sh <wifi interface> <internet interface> <ssid name>`

 That will start the captive portal with nginx and the Wi-Fi network with hostapd.
 The Wi-Fi interface will likely be 'wlan0' and the internet interface will be 'eth0'.
 Yours may be different depending on the setup of your machine.

+## Use
+The Wi-Fi network will redirect Windows, iOS, and Android traffic to the captive portal screen upon connection.
+They will then be prompted to enter in credentials for popular third party sign ins.
+The first login attempt will fail by default (to discourage people from entering anything in), but the second will succeed.
+Each login attempt, whether successful or not will be logged in the 'passwords.txt' file.

+This repo took inspiration from s0meguy1's RougeWifi repo.
+Link [here](https://github.com/s0meguy1/RougeWifi)